 Day 6: Sintra + Cascais, Portugal

-Go on a full-day tour or self-guided day trip from Lisbon to Sintra and Cascais.
+Go on a full-day guided tour or self-guided day trip from Lisbon to Sintra (and Cascais, if you so wish).
 Visit the Pena Palace, Moorish Castle, and the beaches of Cascais.

 Days 7-8: Seville, Spain